-By contrast, the Council's own up-to-date evidence base confirms that "airport operations at Manston are very unlikely to be financially viable in the longer term and almost certainly not possible in the period to 2031" (AviaSolutions Report, paragraph 2.5) the airport is very unlikely to be financially viable in the longer term and almost certainly not over the plan period.
+The Local Plan does not seek to protect the existing airport use, nor can it lawfully do so, as the Council's own up-to-date evidence base confirms that "airport operations at Manston are very unlikely to be financially viable in the longer term and almost certainly not possible in the period to 2031" (AviaSolutions Report, paragraph 2.5) the airport is very unlikely to be financially viable in the longer term and almost certainly not over the plan period.
 This evidence base comprises three separate reports from credible aviation experts AviaSolutions, two of which specifically respond to comments/concerns raised by third parties.
-This is consistent with the conclusions of our client's own expert aviation consultants, York Aviation and Altitude Aviation, both of whom conclude that there is little prospect of the re-opening of Manston Airport being a commercially viable proposition over the plan period (see Enclosures 1 and 2 respectively).
-We therefore consider that there has been a complete failure in terms of explanation and justification as to why Draft Policy SP05 has been rejected.
-We consider that allocation of the former Manston Airport for mixed use development forms a reasonable (indeed preferable) alternative to the spatial strategy set out in the submission version of the Local Plan and do not consider that a fair and a fair and public analysis of it as a development option has informed the Local Plan.
+This is consistent with the conclusions of our client's own expert aviation consultants, York Aviation (2019) and Altitude Aviation (2019), both of whom conclude that there is little prospect of the re-opening of Manston Airport being a commercially viable proposition over the plan period (see Enclosures 1 and 2 respectively).
+The Council therefore correctly concludes that there is no evidence which justifies a policy which would safeguard the Site for aviation use and no such policy is proposed as to do so without evidence would be unsound and fail to meet the minimum requirements for a development plan.